TommasoRonconi/P1.8_ljmd/README.md

-We notice how, for a problem of small size (i.e. number of atoms = 108), there is a slight speedup up to 6 threads; afterwards, there is a noticeable decrease in the performance.
+We notice how, for a problem of small size (i.e. number of atoms = 108), the speedup is linear up to 6 threads; afterwards, there is a noticeable decrease in the performance.

 On the contrary, for a problem of a bigger size (i.e. number of atoms = 2916), the speedup linearly increases up to 18 threads, with a slight plateau on 19 threads.